Canva Review (2023) — All the Pros and Cons

 Web design tools

-Although Canva can technically be used as a web design tool, the truth is that there significantly better platforms available for building websites — just a few examples include Squarespace, Webflow, Wix and Shopify.
+Although Canva can technically be used as a web design tool, the truth is that there significantly better platforms available for building websites — just a few examples include WordPress, Squarespace, Webflow, Wix and Shopify.

 Print-on-demand tools